High School Innovation Curriculum

 It is Franklin’s philosophy that all young people are artists, and we strive to open doors, both metaphorically and literally, through which their artistic expression can emerge.
 In both individual and group settings, we utilize our facilities and those in our surrounding area to prepare students for college and the world.

-This course aims to excite students through their breadth of creative exploration while building technical skills and a sense of self-as-artist.
-By learning about the works of others, students will learn to use tools for critical analysis to interpret artworks and inspire them to independently apply a creative process to produce artworks that begin to explore and develop their own unique visual voice.
+ART 100 aims to excite students through a breadth of creative exploration, while building technical skills and a sense of self-as-artist.
+By examining the works of others, students learn to use tools of critical analysis to interpret artworks.
+This fuels the inspiration to independently apply a creative process to produce artworks that begin to explore and develop the unique visual voice of each student.
 Art-making activities include mixed-media works on paper, sculpture, and painting.

 Physical and Health Education